bauiv1 package

 (internal)

-Return a full type name including module for a class.
+Return a fully qualified type name for a class.

 Given a full class name such as foo.bar.MyClass, return the class.